-Start the day with some mimosa or blody mary with some fried chicken waffle and red velvet pancake in their cherry yellow patio.
+Start the day with some mimosa or bloody mary with some fried chicken waffle and red velvet pancake in their cherry yellow patio.
 Don’t you love that yellow awning!
 Breakfast, lunch and dinner all showcase farm-fresh ingredients in casual-chic atmosphere.
 Their coffee and Beignets are pretty sweet too!

 Dude Sweet Chocolate

 A great boutique chocolate shop with concoctions like Madras curry toffee, When Pigs Fly Fudge, Hippie crack… the names are half the fun.
-We enjoy learning about the different types of chocolate and how they were created, and engineered, these artisanal chocolate are created with locally sourced and seasonal ingredients.
+We enjoy learning about the different types of chocolate and how they were created and engineered, these artisanal chocolate are created with locally sourced and seasonal ingredients.

 (There is a new location in Plano downtown)

 Bolsa and Bolsa Mercado